On the hierarchy of natural theories: Ordinal Analysis via Iterated Reflection

+Let me emphasize one aspect of this term system that is relevant to present concerns.
+First, we define a translation $\star$ from the variable-free polymodal language into the language of arithmetic such that: \begin{itemize} \item $\top^\star := 0=0$ \item $\Diamond_n(\varphi)^\star := n\mathsf{Con}(T+\varphi^\star)$ \item $\star$ commutes with Boolean connectives. \end{itemize} For every $\varphi$ of the variable-free polymodal language, $\mathsf{GLP}_0$ proves $\varphi$ if and only if $\mathsf{EA}$ proves $\varphi^\star$.\footnote{We state things here in terms of a single translation $\star$ since we are interested only in the variable-free system $\mathsf{GLP}_0$.
+If we introduce propositional variables and look at all translations in the usual way, $\mathsf{GLP}$ is still sound with respect to its arithmetical interpretation but completeness is an open problem.} So the ordering on terms corresponds with consistency strength over $\mathsf{EA}$ in the following sense:

+This notation system is well-suited to ordinal analysis via iterated reflection. $\mathsf{PA}$ can be conservatively approximated over $\mathsf{EA}$ by the interpretations of the terms of the notation system.

-The connection with the canonicity problem is this: If these reflection principles may be regarded as a \emph{canonical means} of specifying the theory $\mathsf{PA}$, then the ordinal notation system (not just the ordinal) has been extracted from a canonical presentation of $\mathsf{PA}$.
-Various results discussed in this paper will lend support to the notion that reflection principles \emph{are} canonical, and to the notion that natural theories can be approximated by iterating reflection principles.
-However, the results discussed in this paper seem too coarse grained to isolate Beklemishev's notation system as canonical in a way that certain notation systems that give ``wrong'' answers for ordinal analysis are not.
+The connection with the canonicity problem is this: If these reflection principles are regarded as a \emph{canonical} means of specifying the theory $\mathsf{PA}$, then the ordinal notation system and not just the ordinal has been extracted from a \emph{canonical} presentation of $\mathsf{PA}$.
+The results discussed in this paper support the idea that reflection principles \emph{are} canonical.
+Moreover, these results support the idea that natural theories can be approximated by iterating reflection principles.
+It remains to be seen whether the canonicity of reflection principles can be established in a way that bears on the problem of canonical ordinal notations.
+That is, the results discussed in this paper, though they show that reflection principles are in \emph{some} sense canonical, seem too coarse grained to isolate Beklemishev's notation system as canonical.\footnote{The source of coarseness is that we will show that the standard reflection principles are canonical only \emph{up to} a certain equivalence relation.}

-\section{Turing degree theory}
+\section{Turing Degree Theory}

+The pre-well-ordering of natural theories is paralleled by phenomena in Turing degree theory.
+Let's start with a discussion of \emph{Post's Problem}.
+Post asked whether there is a recursively enumerable degree $d$ such that $0 <_T d <_T 0'$.
+This question was answered positively by Friedberg and Muchnik.
+However, they constructed such intermediate degrees by deploying ad hoc methods; the degrees that they construction are widely regarded as ``unnatural.''
+Is there a \emph{natural} recursively enumerable degree $d$ such that $0 <_T d <_T 0'$?
+Once again, it is not entirely clear how to address this problem.
+It is not a wholly mathematical problem since there is no precise mathematical definition of ``natural'' Turing degrees.